Italian Renaissance: Spread

 Renaissance ideals first spread from Florence to the neighbouring states of Tuscany such as Siena and Lucca.
 The Tuscan culture soon became the model for all the states of Northern Italy, and the Tuscan dialect came to predominate throughout the region, especially in literature.
-In 1447 Francesco Sforza came to power in Milan and rapidly transformed that still medieval city into a major centre of art and learning that drew Leone Battista Alberti.
-Venice, one of the wealthiest cities due to its control of the Adriatic Sea, also became a centre for Renaissance culture, especially Venetian Renaissance architecture.
+In 1447 Francesco Sforza came to power in Milan and rapidly transformed that still medieval city into a major center of art and learning that drew Leone Battista Alberti.
+Venice, one of the wealthiest cities due to its control of the Adriatic Sea, also became a center for Renaissance culture, especially Venetian Renaissance architecture.
 Smaller courts brought Renaissance patronage to lesser cities, which developed their characteristic arts: Ferrara, Mantua under the Gonzaga, and Urbino under Federico da Montefeltro.
 In Naples, the Renaissance was ushered in under the patronage of Alfonso I, who conquered Naples in 1443 and encouraged artists like Francesco Laurana and Antonello da Messina and writers like the poet Jacopo Sannazaro and the humanist scholar Angelo Poliziano.

 In 1417 the Papacy returned to Rome, but that once-imperial city remained poor and largely in ruins through the first years of the Renaissance.
 The great transformation began under Pope Nicholas V, who became pontiff in 1447.
 He launched a dramatic rebuilding effort that would eventually see much of the city renewed.
 The humanist scholar Aeneas Silvius Piccolomini became Pope Pius II in 1458.
-As the papacy fell under the control of the wealthy families, such as the Medici and the Borgias, the spirit of Renaissance art and philosophy came to dominate the Vatican.
+As the papacy fell under the control of wealthy families, such as the Medici and the Borgias, the spirit of Renaissance art and philosophy came to dominate the Vatican.
 Pope Sixtus IV continued Nicholas' work, most famously ordering the construction of the Sistine Chapel.
 The popes also became increasingly secular rulers as the Papal States were forged into a centralized power by a series of "warrior popes".

 The nature of the Renaissance also changed in the late 15th century.
 The Renaissance ideal was fully adopted by the ruling classes and the aristocracy.
 In the early Renaissance artists were seen as craftsmen with little prestige or recognition.
 By the later Renaissance, the top figures wielded great influence and could charge great fees.
 A flourishing trade in Renaissance art developed.
 While in the early Renaissance many of the leading artists were of lower- or middle-class origins, increasingly they became aristocrats.